December 16, 2022

 While it may be our natural tendency to categorize fats as generally unhealthy, patients who are undergoing radiation therapy can benefit greatly from them.
 Fatty acids make good fats, which are a vital source of energy for the body.
 When fats are broken down, the body uses them to carry vitamins through the blood, store energy, and insulate body tissue.
-Choose healthy fats like monounsaturated and polyunsaturated fats over trans fats and saturated fats.
+Choose healthy monounsaturated and polyunsaturated fats over saturated and trans fats.

 A few sources of healthy fat include fish, nuts, seeds, and vegetable oils (such as olive, canola, sunflower, and soy).

 The key to success in treatment is to pay attention to your body, be prepared, eat nutrient-dense meals, set your own mealtime guidelines, and drink lots of fluids.